Calabarzon: History

 On June 5, 1901, a convention was called on whether or not the province of Manila should annex the district of Morong, which was found to be unable to be self-sufficient as a province.
 Eventually, on June 11, Act No. 137 of the First Philippine Commission abolished Morong and created a new province, named after the Philippines' national hero, Jose Rizal, who, coincidentally, was a native of Laguna.
-The new province comprised 29 municipalities, 17 from Manila and 12 from Morong.
+The new province comprised 29 municipalities: 17 from Manila and 12 from Morong.
 In 1902, Macario Sakay, a veteran Katipunan member, established the Tagalog Republic in the mountains of Rizal.
 Ultimately, Sakay's Tagalog Republic ended in 1906 when he and his men were betrayed under the guise of holding a national assembly aimed at the self-determination of the Filipino people.

-On September 7, 1946, the Third Philippine Republic enacted Republic Act No. 14, which renamed the province of Tayabas to Quezon, in honor of Manuel Quezon, the second President of the Philippines and elected governor of Tayabas in 1906 and congressman of 1st district of Tayabas in 1907 and a native of Baler (now part of Aurora), formerly one of the towns of Quezon Province.
-In 1951, the northern part of Quezon became the sub-province Aurora, named after Quezon's wife, also a native of Baler.
+On September 7, 1946, the Third Philippine Republic enacted Republic Act No. 14, which renamed the province of Tayabas to Quezon, in honor of Manuel L. Quezon, the second President of the Philippines and elected governor of Tayabas in 1906 and assemblyman of 1st district of Tayabas in 1907 and a native of Baler (now part of Aurora), formerly one of the towns of the province.
+In 1951, the northern part of Quezon became the sub-province Aurora, named after the former president's wife, also a native of Baler.
 One obvious reason for creating the sub-province was the area's isolation from the rest of Quezon Province: there were no direct links to the rest of the province and much of the terrain was mountainous and heavily forested, which made the area relatively isolated, and its distance from Quezon's capital Lucena.